piccoloa/piccoloa.github.io/_posts/2020-04-10-weekly2_family.markdown

 [The Wish](https://open.spotify.com/track/2RskkQc3xmgs3peuYtXrDU?si=VMv3FL9KTDKbI94sG5TfPA)

 **Technology Tip of the Week**:
 Recommend setting the Facebook timer in user settings.
-I get an alert you about my time on spent on the app.
+I get an alert  about my time spent on the app.
 I have mine set to 10 minutes.
 It has stopped me from grazing in an unhealthy way on social networks.

 [Chart of the week](https://flowingdata.com/2016/12/07/fields-of-study-ranked-over-past-few-decades/)